atjason/SwiftDataUsage/README.md

 - All values must have a default or be nil.
 - @Query doesn't update itself when installed on a view and it gets a push from the web -  [but there's a neat trick to get around it.](https://alexanderlogan.co.uk/blog/wwdc23/08-cloudkit-swift-data)

+Note: If user disables iCloud permission, the app will store the data locally, can't fetch from CloudKit, don't crash.
+If user enables again, it will upload the local data to CloudKit.
+This is test result.

 ## Default Storage Location